chapmanjacobd/journal/fun/quotes.short.md

 > Strongman leaders make you feel powerful, and when you feel powerful you assume an exception will be made for you.

 ~Fiachra

+> You can't live without pain.
+You must choose between the pain of discipline and the pain of regret.

+Jim Rohn